Winterbourne View hospital abuse

+Castlebeck was owned by Lydian Capital Partners, an investment firm based in Geneva and backed by a consortium including three Irish billionaires: Denis Brosnan, Dermot Desmond and J.P.
+McManus.

 Local social services and the English national regulator (Care Quality Commission) had received various warnings but the mistreatment continued.
 One senior nurse, Terry Bryan, reported his concerns to the management at Winterbourne View and to CQC, but his complaint was not taken up.

 The publicly funded hospital was shut down as a result of the abuse that took place.
+Another similar Castlebeck unit in Bristol was closed in August 2011 "for operational reasons" and a third, Arden Vale (near Coventry) was closed by agreement with the Care Quality Commission in August 2011.

 Abuse

 The undercover footage showed staff repeatedly assaulting and harshly restraining patients under chairs.
-Staff gave one patient cold showers as a punishment, left her outside in near zero temperatures, and later poured mouthwash into her eyes.
+Staff gave one patient cold showers as a punishment, left her outside in near freezing temperatures, and later poured mouthwash into her eyes.
 They pulled patients' hair and forced medication into their mouths.
 Victims were shown screaming and shaking; one patient was seen trying to jump out of a second-floor window to escape the torment, and was mocked by staff members afterwards.
 Another patient was repeatedly poked in the eyes.

 A clinical psychologist who reviewed the footage described the abuse as "torture".